Samsenbow/Analysis-on-German-Credit-Risk-Data/README.md

 ## Project Overview
-This project aims to develop and compare machine learning models to predict whether a credit applicant is likely to default or not based on demographic, financial, and loan-related factors.
-Using the German Credit dataset, the analysis explores logistic regression as a baseline model and applies regularized methods (Lasso, Ridge) and Random Forest to enhance prediction accuracy and interpretability.
+This project develops and compares several machine learning models to predict whether a credit applicant is likely to default based on demographic, financial, and loan-related variables.
+Using the German Credit dataset from the UCI Machine Learning Repository, the analysis evaluates both linear and non-linear models to improve predictive performance and interpretability.

+The objective is to:

-The goal is to identify the most influential variables contributing to credit risk and evaluate model performance using AUC, accuracy, and confusion matrices.
+- Identify the most influential factors contributing to credit risk, and

+- Compare model performance using AUC, accuracy, and confusion matrices.

+  ### Dataset Information
 - **Dataset Name:** German Credit Data

 - **Authors:** Hoffman, P. and K. Bach